 - a.
-The approval process for the Planned Retail/Workplace district shall be as provided in Chapter 11 for Planned Developments, except that the approval of final site plans shall be administrative and shall not require the public hearing described in Section 11.02.05.B.4 or the public notices described in Section 11.00.03. - b.
-Submittal requirements shall be as provided for Planned Developments except that the same modifications to submittal requirements that apply to PTV applications also apply to PRW applications (see Section 3.01.03.EE.3.b and 3.c). - c.
+The approval process for the Planned Retail/Workplace district shall be as provided in Chapter XI for Planned Developments, except that the approval of final site plans shall be administrative and shall not require the public hearing described in Section 11.02.05.B.4 or the public notices described in Section 11.00.03.
+This zoning district provides certain opportunities for applicants to request minor modifications to its standards.
+During the final public hearing for the preliminary approval of each PTV zoning district, the Board of County Commissioners must explicitly respond to each of these requests.
+Except to the extent that such requests are formally accepted or accepted with modifications, the written standards of this zoning district shall apply. - Submittal requirements shall be as provided for Planned Developments except that the same modifications to submittal requirements that apply to PTV applications also apply to PRW applications (see Section 3.01.03.EE.3.b and 3.c). - c.
 If final PRW approval is sought in phases, each phase must indicate how the remaining phases are planned to be integrated with the earlier phases.